pacmansydney/uccnc-fusion-post/README.md

 # Modified Fusion UCCNC Post Libraries

+==USE AT YOUR OWN RISK!
+THIS LIBRARY HAS BEEN PUBLISHED FOR TESTING PURPOSES WITH THE INTENTION OF PUSHING THESE CHANGES UPSTREAM ONCE TESTED==

 ## uccnc-circular.cps

 - Circular moves (G2/G3) are enabled in all planes not just PLANE_XY which is the default (allowedCircularPlanes = undefined).